 When appropriate, such research projects will be approved by an Institutional Review Board governed by Title 45 Part 46 of the Code of Federal Regulations.

 To date, no research projects that involve automated tracking of personally identifiable web activity have been conducted on the Energy and Equity Portal.
 Current research studies include usability testing interview studies, faculty interview studies, and research into ongoing community activities.
 Faculty participants and Portal users are given the opportunity to opt in or opt out of these specific research studies.
 If any research on the Energy and Equity Portal results in a publication, users of the website will be notified.

-The Energy and Equity Portal does not cater to visitors under 13 years old and will NOT store or require any personally identifiable information from users known to be under 13.
-If the Energy and Equity Portal learns that a user under the age of 13 has provided personally identifiable information, that user's identifiable information will be removed from the database.
+The Energy and Equity Portal does not cater to visitors under 13 years old.
+We only store personally identifiable information for verified educators and our verification requirements preclude registration by children.
+If the Energy and Equity Portal learns that a user under the age of 13 has registered or provided personally identifiable information, that user's account will be deleted and their identifiable information will be removed from the database.

 The Energy and Equity Portal has security measures in place to protect against the loss, misuse, or alteration of information under our control.
 If you have any questions about the security of our site, please contact us.

 To have your user account removed from our database, please contact us.
 Your account will be removed within one month of our verification of your request.

 We may disclose personal information when required by law or in good-faith belief that such action is necessary in order to conform to the edicts of the law.